The SEND Code of Practice says:

 - In maintained schools the budget will be supplied by the local authority (LA).

-- Academies receive funding direclty from the Education Funding Agency.
+- Academies receive funding directly from the Education Funding Agency.

 - Where a special school evidences that a child has needs beyond the funding provided, they can request top-up funding from the LA.